cleverpush/cleverpush-developer-docs/docs/sdks/android/setup.md

 These additional steps are recommended if you want to support the newest Huawei devices.
 Please note that you need at least CleverPush Android SDK version 1.1.0.

+Important: we highly recommend to set up different build flavors/variants for Huawei and Firebase, because Google will not allow any apps in the Play Store with the Huawei SDK.
+You can then upload the Huawei build to the Huawei AppGallery and the Firebase build to the Google Play Store.

 1. Create a free Huawei Developer Account and get it verified: https://developer.huawei.com/consumer/en/console